scout-81/web-nim/README.md

 # Web NIM

-This is a version of NIM that I coded, my self, with some help ;)
+This is a version of NIM that has an unbeatable bot algorithm

 The only code that needs attributed is the for loops, for displaying the game details, and how global variables work.
-Everything else is my own code.
+Everything else is original.

 * [For loops][for-loop]
 * [How global variables work in JS DOM][js-dom-vars]